Hip Dysplasia in Dogs: Prevention and UnderstandingUpdated: April 05, 2023

-Hip dysplasia in is dogs something you don't want your furbaby to have.
-Hip dysplasia is a painful illness that no pet parent wants for our pets.
+Hip dysplasia in is dogs something no pet parent wants to encounter.
+Dog hip dysplasia is a painful illness that can affect dogs at any age.
 But advances in veterinary medicine have come up with management and treatment to help your furbaby live a happier and healthier life.
+In this article, we will talk about what hip dysplasia is, what causes hip dysplasia in dogs, and dog hip dysplasia treatment options.

 What is Hip Dysplasia in Dogs and What Causes it?

-Hip dysplasia in dogs occurs in your furbaby's hip joints when it does not develop the way it should and allows to somewhat dislocate the hips.
-Most of the time, hip dysplasia is a genetic condition particularly occurring in large breed dogs like the St. Bernards, Golden Retrievers, Great Danes, etc. But it can also be caused by environmental factors.
+Hip dysplasia in dogs occurs when a dog's hips do not develop the way that they should and it allows to somewhat of a dislocation of the hips.
+Most of the time, hip dysplasia in dogs is a genetic condition particularly occurring in large breed dogs.
+Commonly diagnosed breeds include St. Bernards, Golden Retrievers, Great Danes, etc. Hip dysplasia is considered to be polygenic, meaning that several genes can influence the potential for development.
+But, hip dysplasia can also be caused by environmental factors.
 These environmental factors can include, but not limited to:

 Most of the time, hip dysplasia is a genetic condition particularly occurring in large breed dogs like the St. Bernards, Golden Retrievers, Great Danes, etc.